Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 13. Smoky Spa

 Tile looks coalesce in an opulent open bathroom, stretching from patio to double vanity.
 Gray stone-look herringbone.
-Silvery marble-look tile floor panels.
-A wood-look tile accent wall.
-A delicate hex mosaic in a wall niche.
+Silvery marble-look floor panels.
+A wood-look accent wall.
+An inset hex mosaic niche.
 Altogether, it’s a home spa balancing beauty and utility.

 14. Everything’s Peachy